Didbar/Didbar/README.md

 ## Web Developer From Munich, Bavaria, Germany

-- 👨‍💻 All of my projects are available at [Personal Page][personalPage]
+- 👨‍💻 All of my projects are available at my [Personal Page][personalPage]

 - 📫 How to reach me **[ddidbaridze@gmail.com](mailto:ddidbaridze@gmail.com)**